Hiking With Ben

 Homecoming

-The first time I made it into the creek valley I was enthralled by the scenery surrounding me: the sweep of treeferns up the hillside, the mossy old beech trees, the creek babbling in its stony bed.
+The first time I made it into the creek valley I was enchanted by the scenery surrounding me: the sweep of treeferns up the hillside, the mossy old beeches, the creek babbling in its stony bed.
 But as I walked along, an eerie, unsettling cry filled the forest.

-Further ahead a fallen mountain ash spanned the track.
-I became aware of a small dark shadow on top of the mossy log.
+Further ahead, a fallen mountain ash spanned the track.
+I became aware of a small, dark shadow on top of the mossy log.
 I stood silently, watching: the cry I’d heard was coming from the shadow.
-The creature turned to face me and I could see that it was a small, stocky, black cat: the long-forgotten offspring of abandoned parents.
+The creature turned to face me, and I saw it was a small, stocky, black cat.

-And so I continued on, passing under the log, and into the gloom under the trees.
-When I was out of sight the cat returned to her haunt, and again sent her lonely, plaintive cry out into the shadows.
+And so I continued on, passing under the log, and into the gloom beneath the trees.
+When I was out of sight the cat returned to her haunt, and again sent her lonely, plaintive cries out into the shadows.

 Footnotes

-- I’ve been unable to discover what the aqueduct was used for, but since water was needed to run the steam-powered sawmills and winches back in the logging days, my guess is that it was used to supply a mill. ↩
+1. I’ve been unable to discover what the aqueduct was used for, but since water was needed to run the steam-powered sawmills and winches back in the logging days, my guess is it was used to supply a mill. ↩︎

-- An incline is a tramway characterized by being very steep and straight.
-Wagons were lowered down the slope by cables controlled from the top of the incline. ↩
+5. An incline is a tramway characterized by being steep and straight.
+Wagons were lowered down the slope by cables controlled from the top of the incline. ↩︎

-- The arrangement of the spools on a common shaft suggests that this worked as a funicular.
-That is, when loaded wagons were lowered down the incline they pulled cable from one spool, which simultaneously wound cable on to the other one, pulling the empty wagons uphill. ↩
+7. The arrangement of the spools on a common shaft suggests it worked as a funicular.
+That is, when loaded wagons were lowered down the incline they pulled cable from one spool, which simultaneously wound cable on to the other one, pulling the empty wagons uphill. ↩︎